Teen Vogue's new editor out of a job after backlash over old tweets - KRDO

 The Daily Beast first reported the news of her exit.

-McCammond’s racist tweets, in which she mocked the appearance of Asian people and perpetuated stereotypes about them, surfaced before in 2019 when she was working at Axios.
+McCammond’s racist tweets, in which she mocked the appearance of Asian people and perpetuated stereotypes about them, had previously surfaced in 2019 when she was working at Axios.
 She apologized for them at the time.

 “Given her previous acknowledgement of these posts and her sincere apologies, in addition to her remarkable work in journalism elevating the voices of marginalized communities, we were looking forward to welcoming her into our community,” Duncan’s email reads.
 “In addition, we were hopeful that Alexi would become part of our team to provide perspective and insight that is underrepresented throughout media.”